1up-lab/contao-language-dependent-modules-bundle/README.md

 ];
 ```

-_Note:_ If you just want to change the label for the blank option of the default field, the key is: `tl.module.languageDependentModulesBlankOptionLabel`.
+_Note:_ If you just want to change the label for the blank option of the default field, the key is: `tl_module.languageDependentModulesBlankOptionLabel`.